 Best Time to Visit Rome with a Baby

-However our favorite time to visit Rome is to go in the shoulder seasons of Winter or Autumn.
-The climate is temperate and in the evenings you may need a light jacket but the daytime temperature will be absolutely perfect for exploring on foot!
+However our favourite time to visit Rome is to go in the shoulder seasons of Spring or Autumn.
+The climate is temperate and in the evenings you may need a light jacket but the daytime temperature will be absolutely perfect for exploring on foot.

-Not all stereotypes are true but the Italian love of babies and families is one that definitely is!
-We found that whatever restaurant we took our little too in Rome we were welcomed with open arms!
-Most restaurants are family friendly though we found the provision of high chairs hit and miss!
-You could travel with a portable high chair if this is a concern for you!
+Not all stereotypes are true but the Italian love of babies and families is one that definitely is.
+We found that whatever restaurant we took our little too in Rome we were welcomed with open arms.

-A Note on Breastfeeding: This is widely accepted in Rome and shouldn’t be a concern before traveling to the city!
+A Note on Breastfeeding in Rome: This is widely accepted in Rome and shouldn’t be a concern before traveling to the city.

 Where to Stay in Rome with a Baby?

 For me it is really important to stay central in Rome when traveling with a baby or toddler for ease of getting around.
 There are many family friendly areas in Rome and some lovely hotels for every budget.

 Our favorite place to stay in Rome is in the historical centre so you can get to everywhere on foot!
 We also love staying next to Villa Borghese Gardens as we think this is one of the most family friendly places to visit with a baby or toddler.